katmolony/game_harryPotter/README.md

  (Player 2) Hermione's aim is to prevent the dementors from hitting Harry by shooting spells to push them up screen.

- Once Harry has lost all his life points the game is over the final scores are given.
+ Once Harry has lost all of his life points the game is over the final scores are given.

  Keystrokes/Mouse:
- The'w' (up), 's' (down), 'a' (left) & 'd' (right) are used for first Player class (Harry) allowing it to move anywhere on the screen.
+ The 'w' (up), 's' (down), 'a' (left) & 'd' (right) are used for first Player class (Harry) allowing it to move anywhere on the screen.

  LEFT and RIGHT cursor key used to move second Player class (Player 2) from left